-Please,” Peter whispered.
+“Please,” Peter whispered.
 “Just—”

 Blake chuckled.
-“You don’t get it, do you Lee?
-Guess it shouldn’t be a surprise; it took a goddamn atom bomb to educate your slanty-eyed ancestors.”
+“You don’t get it, do you?
+Guess I shouldn’t be surprised; it took a goddamn atom bomb to teach your slanty-eyed ancestors.”
 He nodded at Cole Johnson.
 “Get me a knife.”

 Cole ran to the nearest refreshment table and grabbed hold of a thick, single-edged cake knife.
 He jogged back to Blake and offered it up.

 “Thanks bruh.”
-Blake ran the blade across his pants, wiping it clean of frosting.
-He held it at eye level, turning it back and forth and studying its edge.
-“Imma do you a favor.”
+Blake ran the blade across his pants, wiping it clean of buttercream frosting.
+He held it at eye level, turning it back and forth and studying the edge.
+“I’ll do you a favor.”
 He met Peter’s eyes.
-“From now on, you can hang with ys.
+“From now on, you can hang with us.
 That way, you can have real friends—human friends.”
 A wicked grin.
-“There’s a catch, though.”
-He pointed at Reptar with the tip of the knife.
+“But there’s a catch.
+A big one.”
+He pointed at Reptar with the tip of his knife.
 “Chimp’s gotta go.”

 “NO!”
 Peter strained against his captors, but they held him fast.

 “Yep,” Blake affirmed.
 “Fido’s done-skies.”
 He grabbed Reptar’s hair and pulled his head back, resting the edge of the blade on the line of his throat.
-“So you lose your only friend, but you gain some new ones.
+“You lose your only friend, but you gain some new ones.
 It’s all good; you can’t make an omelet without breaking a few—”

-    “That’s not his only friend.
+“That’s not his only friend.”